 But there’s still much to learn; it’s a challenging medium, trying to do two things at once.
 I’m not sure what I’ll do next year.

 I’ve been blogging over at the Jenks Society for Lost Museums.
-You can see my thoughts on curatorial poetry and “Report on the food of the robin” and on taxidermy workshops.
+You can see my thoughts on curatorial poetry and “Report on the food of the robin” and on taxidermy workshops, as well as reflections on the legacy of Prof. Jenks.
 And also many other reflections and considerations by fellow fellows of the Jenks Society.

 Here’s the talk I wrote for the National Council on Public History conference at the end of March.
 It’s a piece of a longer work in progress on the history of the museum’s collections.
 This talk focuses on the the philosophical and bureaucratic contexts of the collecting at the museum.
 A second part, perhaps this summer, will look in detail at the changing nature of the objects collected.
 The big questions: What did they collect, why, and how can we evaluate the museum’s collecting work?